lief-project/LIEF/doc/sphinx/api/utilities/index.rst

 Extended Version
 ~~~~~~~~~~~~~~~~

-To check if the current build is an :ref:`extended <extended-intro>` version
+To check if the current build is an :ref:`extended <extended-intro>` version,
 you can use:

 .. doxygenfunction:: LIEF::is_extended